benjstorlie/tech-blog/README.md

 WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments
 ```

+## My Comments

+1. I tried to limit the effort I put into the layout and styling, and concentrate on the actual functionality.
+So there are definitely some parts that need work.
+Like, the header's layout is inconsistent because all the pieces are just placed in there.